wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 - Teams are strongly recommended to use properly rated tools and stringent quality control practices for crimping processes (ask local veteran teams or a commercial electrician for help), or use vendor-made Battery Leads.

-- Wait for batteries to cool after the match before recharging - the case should not be warm to the touch, fifteen minutes is usually plenty.
+- Wait for batteries to cool after the match before recharging: the case should not be warm to the touch, fifteen minutes is usually plenty.

 - Teams should consider purchasing several new batteries each year to help keep their batteries fresh.
 Elimination matches can require many batteries and there may not be enough time to recharge.